- Melissa Agnes, Crisis management speaker and consultant, President and co-founder of Agnes + Day Inc.

 Key Benefits Achieved

-Module 2: Define Initial Response and Assessment Plans
+Module 2: Document Emergency Response and Crisis Management Plans

 Key Benefits Achieved